D1Asif/yc-jobs-scraper/README.md

 - ✅ Uses Scrapy for fast and structured data parsing
 - ✅ Supports Zyte Smart Proxy Manager integration
 - ✅ Outputs data in formatted JSON & CSV files

+## How to run
+1. Clone the repository
+2. Create and activate a virtual environment
+3. Install dependencies
+4. Create a .env file in the project root and add your Zyte API key (optional if using Zyte):
+5. Run the spider